The pride of eastern Kern County seems to look a little different almost every time it appears.

 "Our new spaceship's stunning chrome-effect livery is a fascinating example of form, function and thoughtfulness working in perfect harmony," company founder Richard Branson said upon the ship’s unveiling in March 2021.

 "We noticed that the spaceship became at one with its natural environment," he said, "by reflecting it whether on the ground, in the air or in space.
 I can't wait to see Imagine flying."

 Imagine is central to the company’s goal of flying 400 flights per year from each of its spaceports.
 Test flights were expected to begin in 2021 at the company’s New Mexico test center.

-As of this writing in early summer, a second ship in the SpaceShip III line was being assembled in Mojave.
+A second ship in the SpaceShip III line was being assembled in Mojave.
 It’s name: VSS Inspire.